DFE-Digital/tra-digital-design-history/app/posts/get-an-identity/2022-09-07-integrating-govuk-accounts.md

 ## Conclusion

+For now only Register for an NPQ will be using Get an identity.
+Repeat use is rare within the NPQ service, and the need for accounts is hard to justify.
+The service would not benefit from the increased security of using GOV.UK Sign-in.
+We should hold off on integrating GOV.UK Sign-in until more services are using Get an identity.

-We should not integrate with GOV.UK Sign-in until there are tangible benefits for our users, unless we want to benefit from the increased security now.
+We should only integrate with GOV.UK Sign-in when there are tangible benefits for our users.
+This will be shaped by the services using Get an identity and their needs.
+Along with the ongoing uptake of GOV.UK Sign-in and their development of new features.